pedrozanineli/shell-project/README.md

 ---

 By running the program, it is possible to see the following visual interface and execute a command.
-It is possible to see it in the following example, as well as the command "help", important to understand the main functions of the shell.
+It is also possible to see it in the following example, as well as the command "help", important to understand the main functions of the shell.

 ```text
 Shell Project - Pedro Zanineli